Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **DUE:** Next Friday (April.26), beginning of class via Gradescope.

 **NOTES:**

-All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.

-Please turn in your completed problem sets as an electronic copy via Gradescope.
+  - Please turn in your completed problem sets as an electronic copy via **Gradescope**.

-Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).
+  - Please make sure to not go over the word limits, provide figure captions, and when appropriate show your work (e.g., calculations).

 GOAL: Reflect on the role of **abstraction** as a tool for helping to manage complexity in biological systems.

 ## (Q1) Patterns with Logic (30 pts)